webida/webida-desktop/README.md

 # webida-desktop

-Desktop application for personal webida environment. not ready for production, yet.
+A desktop application for personal webida environment. (not ready for production, yet.)